-There was unity among the kingdoms established by the Yoruba’s and it was this harmony that stopped the spread of Usman Dan Fodio’s Jihad from the Northern axis of Nigeria to the western part of the country.
+There was unity among the kingdoms established by the Yoruba and it was this harmony that stopped the spread of Usman Dan Fodio’s Jihad from the Northern axis of Nigeria to the western part of the country.
 The Jihad was stopped at Ilorin; this was responsible for the religious tolerance that exists in South-Western Nigeria.

-The greatest undoing of the Yoruba’s even till the present day is lack of trust among them.
-There is disunity of the highest order among them.
-Though they are aware of the fact that they are siblings, yet they are not able to forge a common front to achieve a common goal.
+The greatest undoing of the Yoruba’s even till the present day is a lack of trust among them.
+There is the disunity of the highest order among them.
+Though they are aware of the fact that they are siblings, they are not able to forge a common front to achieve a common goal.